GatlenCulp/era-2025-gatlen/era/catastrophe-logic/catastrophe-logic.typ

 #pagebreak()
 = Towards a Formal Model of Power

 *The Literature Landscape.* #Gls("power") theory suffers from conceptual fragmentation.
 Existing approaches fall into two problematic categories: either loosely connected sociological definitions that resist formalization, or rigorous mathematical models confined to narrow domains (e.g., cooperative game theory's #gls("power") indices).#footnote[This reflects a common trade-off in formal modeling: rigor versus generality.
-Cooperative game theory's power indices (Shapley, Banzhaf, etc.) provide precise mathematical definitions but only apply within specific institutional contexts like weighted voting games #todo[confirm].
+Cooperative game theory's power indices (Shapley, Banzhaf, etc.) provide precise mathematical definitions but only apply within specific institutional contexts like weighted voting games
+  // #todo[confirm]
+  .
 Conversely, sociological theories achieve broad applicability by sacrificing mathematical precision.
 The challenge is developing frameworks that maintain both formal rigor and sufficient generality to analyze diverse power structures across different domains.]
 Each theoretical tradition critiques its predecessors while offering new definitions, creating a tower of competing frameworks rather than cumulative progress.#footnote[These sociological approaches capture different but related aspects of power, yet lack mathematical precision needed for quantitative analysis: Dahl's behavioral definition focuses on observable influence over actions but cannot handle indirect influence chains or enable cross-domain power comparisons.
 French and Raven's taxonomy (reward, coercive, legitimate, referent, expert power) describes power sources but provides no framework for measuring or comparing power magnitudes -- it remains unclear whether these categories are irreducible or whether some (e.g., legitimate power) can be decomposed into others (reward/coercive mechanisms).
 Lukes' three dimensions examine different levels of decision-making processes (overt conflict, covert agenda-setting, ideational preference-shaping) but offer descriptive taxonomies rather than predictive models.
 Actor-Network Theory treats power as emergent from network relationships but explicitly resists formal quantification, limiting its predictive capacity.
 While each tradition illuminates important facets—behavioral outcomes, psychological bases, structural processes, relational emergence—none provides the mathematical foundations necessary for rigorous analysis of complex, multi-level power dynamics.]

 *Contemporary Applications.* Formal #gls("power") modeling has gained urgency across multiple domains.
 In reinforcement learning, researchers need to determine when #glspl("agent") pursue aligned objectives despite different behaviors and capabilities.#footnote[See Jason X, PhD student at Cambridge University] AI governance researchers seek to formalize how labor-replacing AI disrupts social contracts and how economic #gls("power") converts to political influence.#footnote[See Liam Patell at GovAI] While my framework may not immediately solve these challenges, it establishes necessary theoretical foundations.

-*Methodological Approach.* Rather than proposing yet another universal "Theory of #Gls("power")," we develop rigorous mathematical foundations for one influential perspective -- Dahl's concept of #gls("power") from 1957 -- then systematically extend it.
+*Methodological Approach.* Rather than proposing yet another universal "Theory of #Gls("power")," we develop rigorous mathematical foundations for one influential perspective -- Dahl's concept of #gls("power") from 1957 #cite(<dahlConceptPower1957>) -- then systematically extend it.
 This approach allows us to either: (a) formally relate competing definitions to our framework, (b) demonstrate their mathematical incoherence, (c) identify behaviorally irrelevant distinctions, or (d) establish approximation boundaries for complex realities.

-As Dahl himself anticipated, we may never achieve "a single, consistent, coherent 'Theory of Power'" but instead must develop "theories of limited scope" that prove useful within specific research contexts.#footnote[Dahl's Concept of Power 1957: "Thus we are not likely to produce certainly not for some considerable time to come anything like a single, consistent, coherent 'Theory of Power.'
+As Dahl himself anticipated, we may never achieve "a single, consistent, coherent 'Theory of Power'" but instead must develop "theories of limited scope" that prove useful within specific research contexts.#footnote[Dahl's Concept of Power 1957 #cite(<dahlConceptPower1957>): "Thus we are not likely to produce certainly not for some considerable time to come anything like a single, consistent, coherent 'Theory of Power.'
 We are much more likely to produce a variety of theories of limited scope, each of which employs some definition of power that is useful in the context of the particular piece of research or theory but different in important respects from the definitions of other studies."]

 *The Value of Mathematical Formalization.* Formal models provide conceptual precision beyond their mathematical machinery.
 When researchers invoke "prisoner's dilemmas" or "principal-#gls("agent") problems," they rarely solve explicit equations -- instead, they leverage rigorous conceptual frameworks that clarify otherwise murky situations.
 Similarly, our formal #gls("power") framework aims to provide precise analytical tools for recognizing and categorizing #gls("power") dynamics across diverse contexts.
 The mathematics enables conceptual clarity, not computational solutions.